oeon/oeon.github.io/_posts/2019-04-07-blender-hillshades.md

 ### <a name="that-one-weird-trick">That One Weird Trick</a>

-Honestly, it took me a few days to realize that one ¯\\\_(ツ)_/¯ and at this point, I might as well point you back to [Daniel's tutorial](https://somethingaboutmaps.wordpress.com/blender-relief-tutorial-the-plane/).
+Honestly, it took me a few days to realize this one ¯\\\_(ツ)_/¯ and at this point, I might as well point you back to [Daniel's tutorial](https://somethingaboutmaps.wordpress.com/blender-relief-tutorial-the-plane/).
 And while you're at it, be sure to check out the rest of [his site](https://somethingaboutmaps.wordpress.com/) and support professional cartographers and artists like he and [Scott](https://www.scottreinhardmaps.com/).
 These people are true professionals who make some of their living with this work - donate to them or buy from them, if you can

 Find the minimum and maximum elevation values of the source DEM, -16/3527 here, then:<br>
 `gdal_translate -of GTiff -ot UInt16 -scale -16 3527 0 65535 N14W092.hgt dem-scale.tif`